SINGLE COUNTRY PROFILE

 The NSDS, the Sustainable Development Strategy of Latvia until 2030 (Latvia 2030), was approved by the government and adopted by the Parliament (Saeima) on June 10th 2010.

-On February 25th 2020, the Latvian government approved the National Development Plan 2021-2027 for consideration by the Parliament.
-The plan defines the strategic goals, priorities, measures, and indicative investment needs to achieve sustainable and balanced development in the upcoming seven years.
+On July 2, 2020, the Latvian Parliament approved the National Development Plan 2021-2027.
+The plan defines the strategic goals, priorities, measures, and estimated investment needs to achieve sustainable and balanced development in the upcoming seven years.
 It was co-created by over 150 different stakeholders working in six working groups organised by the Cross Sectoral Coordination Centre under the Prime Minister.
 Over 1400 comments were received in the public discussion on the draft document.
 Once approved by the Parliament, the National Development Plan will guide state budget and EU Fund investments.
+The NDP covers the Sustainable Development Goals and comprises over 100 indicators.

 Latvia has a well-coordinated planning system.
 Any changes to the existing NDP as well as new targets, actions and measures for the next NDP will be introduced through mid-term reviews of the currently effective policy frameworks and plans.
 It is during the mid-term reviews that the 2030 Agenda for SD indicators and targets can be discussed, new actions considered and respective costs assessed.
 For the NDP2020 the mid-term review took place in 2017.